The Dangerous Brothers

-One of the final sketches prepared for Saturday Live was entitled 'Kinky Sex'.
-This fell foul of Channel 4 censors who banned it, the reason ended up getting the duo banned from Saturday Live for being "too sexy and too violent," despite that, the duo continues to have their last TV appearance on Saturday Live, the duo responded by apparently hijacking the programme and blowing up the wall on which the show's logo was painted in graffiti art along appearing on a "flower arranging dance" sketch with Hugh Laurie and Stephen Fry.
+One of the final sketches prepared for Saturday Live was entitled Kinky Sex.
+This supposedly fell foul of Channel 4 censors who banned it, getting the duo banned from Saturday Live for being "too sexy and too violent".
+They responded by apparently hijacking the programme and blowing up the wall on which the show's logo was painted in graffiti art along appearing on a "flower arranging dance" sketch with Hugh Laurie and Stephen Fry.
 The sketch, which by modern standards seems fairly tame, was finally released on a compilation video The Dangerous Brothers present: World of Danger.
 Several Dangerous Brothers sketches are also included on the DVD compilation Saturday Live: The Best of Series One (2007).

 Dangervision: The DVD

 A DVD of all of the sketches featured in the show was released in 2009.
 However, the Kinky Sex episode is taken from a home video source as the original could not be found.
-Some of the sketches appear to be edited longer and slightly shorter than others.
-Music edits have also been made, of which some are obvious if you have seen the video.
-The laughing in the unseen audience is also different, where the video used the real studio audience laughter and also canned laughter.
-The DVD just uses the original studio audience.
+In comparison to the videotape release, some of the sketches on the DVD appear to be longer and some slightly shorter, and music edits also appear to have been made.
+The laugh track is also different – the video used laughter from the unseen studio audience and also canned laughter, while the DVD uses only the former.